svg/svgo/README.md

           // disable a default plugin
           removeViewBox: false,

-          // customize the options of a default plugin
+          // customize the params of a default plugin
           inlineStyles: {
             onlyMatchedOnce: false,
           }